Dino Snores for Kids Christmas Special FAQs

 Can the adults bring alcohol?

-No. Alcohol is strictly forbidden.
+No. Alcohol is strictly forbidden and will be confiscated.
 If we suspect that you have been drinking alcohol at the event, our Events Manager has the right to search your bags, test your liquids and, if you are found with alcohol in your possession or your behaviour is deemed inappropriate, reserves the right to eject you and your party immediately.

 Where do we get changed?